xrettle/WFGY/TensionUniverse/BlackHole/Q126_recursive_self_improvement_stability.md

 * the thresholds `epsilon_axiom` and `tau_safe` do not depend on `k`,
 * the computed horizons `H_stable^{(k)}` form a sequence that does not oscillate arbitrarily as `k` grows.

-In particular we disallow encodings where all instability disappears simply by choosing a coarser resolution, or appears only because of pathological over refinement unrelated to the actual modifications.
+We disallow encodings where all instability disappears simply by choosing a coarser resolution, or appears only because of pathological over refinement unrelated to the actual modifications.

 ### 3.6 Singular set and domain restrictions